The First Commercial Airport in the World — Where Aviation Began

 The Contenders for World’s First Airport

 Let’s start in Maryland.
-College Park Airport opened in 1909, which means it predates the concept of commercial aviation by about a decade.
-Orville Wright himself trained the first military pilots there — two U.S. Army Signal Corps officers named Frederic Humphreys and Frank Lahm — using a Wright Military Flyer on a grass strip that was essentially a large mowed field outside Washington, D.C.
+College Park Airport opened in 1909 — which means it predates commercial aviation by roughly a decade.
+Orville Wright himself trained the first military pilots there, two U.S. Army Signal Corps officers named Frederic Humphreys and Frank Lahm, using a Wright Military Flyer on a grass strip that was essentially a large mowed field outside Washington, D.C.
 The “airport” at that point was a shed and some open ground.
 No terminal.
 No tower.
 No runway markings.
 Just grass, wind, and a biplane.

-College Park is significant not because it was purpose-built for commercial travel but because it never stopped operating.
-It’s been in continuous use since 1909, which is a genuinely staggering fact.
-It’s currently the oldest continuously operating airport in the world, still active today, sitting on about 30 acres in Prince George’s County, Maryland.
+College Park matters not because it was purpose-built for commercial travel but because it never stopped operating.
+It’s been in continuous use since 1909 — a genuinely staggering fact.
+Currently the oldest continuously operating airport in the world, still active today, sitting on about 30 acres in Prince George’s County.
 You can fly a Cessna 172 out of it on a Tuesday afternoon if you want.

 Hamburg comes next.
-Flughafen Hamburg, which would eventually become one of Germany’s major international airports, traces its origins to 1911 when the Hamburg America Line — yes, the shipping company — began operating DELAG zeppelin passenger services out of a facility at Fuhlsbüttel.
-This is where the “first commercial” argument gets interesting.
+Flughafen Hamburg traces its origins to 1911, when the Hamburg America Line — yes, the shipping company — began operating DELAG zeppelin passenger services out of a facility at Fuhlsbüttel.
+This is where the “first commercial” argument gets genuinely interesting.
 DELAG, Deutsche Luftschiffahrts-AG, ran actual ticketed passenger flights on zeppelins between German cities.
-These were not joyrides.
-They were scheduled services.
-Passengers paid real money — around 200 German marks per flight, which in 1912 was roughly equivalent to a month’s wages for a skilled tradesman — and expected to arrive at a destination.
+Not joyrides — scheduled services.
+Passengers paid real money, around 200 German marks per flight, which in 1912 was roughly a month’s wages for a skilled tradesman.
+They expected to arrive somewhere.

+But what is a zeppelin port, exactly?
+In essence, it’s a ground facility designed for lighter-than-air passenger craft.
+But it’s much more than that — it’s also the first place on earth where ordinary people could pay money, board an aircraft, and travel somewhere on a schedule.
 The problem, depending on your perspective, is that zeppelins are not airplanes.
-Whether a zeppelin port counts as an “airport” is a debate that aviation historians still have with genuine passion at conferences.
+Whether a zeppelin port counts as an “airport” is a debate aviation historians still have with genuine passion at conferences.
 I am not making that up.

-Then there’s Hounslow Heath Aerodrome, just outside London, which opened in 1919 and can claim something neither College Park nor Hamburg can match: it was the departure point for the first scheduled international commercial airplane service in history.
+Then there’s Hounslow Heath Aerodrome, just outside London, which opened in 1919.
+It can claim something neither College Park nor Hamburg can match: it was the departure point for the first scheduled international commercial airplane service in history.
 On August 25, 1919, Aircraft Transport and Travel Limited flew a de Havilland DH.4A from Hounslow Heath to Le Bourget in Paris.
-The aircraft carried one passenger, a consignment of leather, some grouse, and a large quantity of Devonshire cream.
-I find the Devonshire cream detail genuinely charming every time I come across it.
+The aircraft carried one passenger, a consignment of leather, some grouse, and — here’s the detail that gets me every time — a large quantity of Devonshire cream.

 Hounslow Heath was licensed by the British Air Ministry, making it the first officially licensed commercial aerodrome in the United Kingdom.
 It operated for only about a year before Croydon Airport replaced it in 1920.